Visit your local Festival of Trees + brighten the holidays for BC kids - Today In BCToday In BC

 The diabetes program at BC Children’s Hospital is comprised of a team of the best and brightest clinicians and world-renowned researchers.
 Discoveries made at BC Children’s have changed clinical practice and are now impacting the lives of children with diabetes and their families here and around the world.
 But we can’t get there without your help.
 Your generosity helps push research forward, and together we can create a future for families where they can thrive.

-Visit one of the other five location throughout BC located in Victoria, Sooke, Comox Valley, and two within the Okanagan.
+Visit one of the other five location throughout BC located in Vancouver, Sooke, Comox Valley, and two within the Okanagan.

 For more information visit festivaloftreesbc.ca.